rafacanical/portfolio/src/pages/posts/how-to-make-first-letter-uppercase-in-javascript.md

 setup: ''
 title: How to Make First Letter Uppercase in Javascript
 publishdate: 14 Dec 2019
 description: If you have the need to uppercase just the first letter of a string in JavaScript like I did, just keep reading this article, because this is for you.
-There are multiple ways to achieve this, so I'll try to document them the best way I can.
+There are multiple ways to achieve this...
 layout: ../../layouts/BlogPost.astro
 ---